BiodiversityExtinction/PlainMap/README.md

 # PlainMap

-PlainMap is a mapping pipeline for ancient and modern DNA designed to “just run” on HPC systems with minimal fuss.
+PlainMap is a mapping pipeline for ancient and modern DNA designed to **just run** on HPC systems with minimal fuss.

 Current version: **v0.1 (preliminary, under active development)**